Oslandia/workshop-qwc2/workshop.md

 assembled to form a complete web-mapping application.
 So QWC2 is a library targeted to web developers rather than an application that you can just install.

-And here comes with [QWC2 Demo App](https://github.com/qgis/qwc2-demo-app)!
+And here comes [QWC2 Demo App](https://github.com/qgis/qwc2-demo-app)!
 QWC2 Demo App is an application built using QWC2 components.
 QWC2 Demo App uses a lot of QWC2 components, to effectively demonstrate the capabilities of QWC2.